raspberrypilearning/slug/en/step_8.md

 ---
 title: Answer
 ---
 Since the `make_veg` function only generates vegetables if the `vegetables` list contains fewer than three items, no new vegetables will appear once the list contains three vegetables.
-So at the moment, your first three vegetables are generated and added to the `vegetables` list.
-When the slug moves onto a pixel containing a vegetable, she appears to eat it because the slug's pixels are drawn over the top of the vegetable.
-However, the vegetable is never removed from the `vegetables` list.
+At the moment, your first three vegetables are generated and added to the `vegetables` list.
+When the slug moves to a pixel containing a vegetable, the vegetable disappears because the slug's pixels are drawn over the top of it.
+However, the vegetable is never removed from the `vegetables` list, so the `make_veg` function isn't allowed to make more.
 --- /collapse ---

 + Add some code at the end of the `move()` function so that, whenever the slug moves to a new pixel, the function checks whether that pixel is in the `vegetables` list.
 If the pixel is in the `vegetables` list, remove it from the list.